A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Biochemistry is the study of the chemical processes that occur within living organisms.
+Biochemistry is the study of the chemical processes within living organisms.
 These processes are essential for life and include the synthesis of new molecules, the breakdown of existing molecules, and the transport of molecules across cell membranes.

 Basic Concepts